Reuh/anselme/REFERENCE.md

 `a : b`: evaluate a and b, returns a new pair with a as key and b as value.

 `a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.

+`a ~ b`: evaluates b, if true evaluates and returns a, otherwise returns nil (lazy).

+`a # b`: evaluates b, then evaluates a whith b added to the active tags.

 `a(b)`: evaluate b (number), returns the value with this index in a (list).
 Use 1-based indexing.
 If b is a string, will search the first pair in the list with this string as its name.
 Operator is named `()`.